kdeldycke/dotfiles/README.md

 Profile name | Target OS | Description
 :--- |:--- |:---
-macOS | macOS 10.12 (Sierra) | Desktop-centric usage for everyday use and work on a personnal, single-user machine.
+macOS | macOS 10.13 (High Sierra) | Desktop-centric usage for everyday use and work on a personnal, single-user machine.
 Kubuntu | Kubuntu 16.04 LTS (Xenial Xerus) | Same as above.
 Ubuntu Server | Ubuntu Server 16.04 LTS (Xenial Xerus) | Minimal config to feel at home on a server.
 Currently needs `root`.